This post was updated Friday, July 17, 2019.

 - Shop online instead.

 Do you even need to head out to the mall or shopping center?
 Maybe not.
 Most states with sales tax holidays extend the savings to qualifying purchases made online or by phone as long as the products are delivered during the tax holiday period or are ordered and paid for during the holiday even if delivery is made after the tax-free event ends.
 So if you don't feel like fighting the crowds for a tax-free bargain, check your local stores' websites and shop tax-free there, too.
-Even Amazon is in on the act.
-The online retail giant says it participates in sales tax holidays in states where it now collects sales tax (that's now all 45 that have sales taxes, plus the District of Columbia and some U.S. territories).
+Amazon has been in on the tax-collecting act for a while.
+Since April 1, 2017 (no, it's not an April Fools' Day joke), the online retail giant has been collecting tax in states with such levies (that's now all 45 that have sales taxes, plus the District of Columbia and some U.S. territories).
+That also means, according to the company's website, that it, too, participates in tax holidays.
+Look for other remote sellers to follow sales tax and tax holiday rules in the wake of the Supreme Court ruling that allows expansion of sales taxes on remote sales.

 - Make a list.